mustahidanik/the-superhero-direction/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Visit Our Site](https://nostalgic-leavitt-8310a3.netlify.app).

 ## Available Scripts